 Georgia Tech's program offerings allow students to choose programs that fit into their curriculum, comfort level, and budget.
 Programs range from a few weeks to a full year with options for students to study with their professors in an international setting or enroll with one of Tech's 70 partner institutions.
 Most programs charge the in-state tuition rate.
-Please note that beginning in fall 2020 the Georgia Tech-Lorraine campus will charge an out-of-state fee of \$6055 to out-of-state students.
+Please note that Georgia Tech - Lorriane is an international campus and has its own tuition structure.
 Furthermore, most students enrolled in a study abroad program take their regular scholarships, grants and loans with them when they study abroad.
 Each year OIE awards about \$230,000 for students to study abroad-making study abroad more accessible to students who would not otherwise be able to participate.
 For more information, visit: ea.oie.gatech.edu.